Boolean Observation Games: Existence of Nash Equilibrium

 \begin{proposition} Let $\obsgame=(N,(P_i)_{i \in N}, (\gamma_i)_{i \in N})$ be an observation game where $\gamma_i \in L^+$ for all $i \in N$.
 Then $\Ne(G) \neq \emptyset$ for all outcome relations. \end{proposition} \begin{proof} Observe that when $\gamma_i \in L^+$ for all $i \in N$, the globally uniform strategy $\dot{s}^\forall_i$ (public announcement by player $i$ of $P_i$) is dominant for all $i \in N$.
 Thus $\dot{s}^\forall \in \Ne(G)$ for any outcome relation. \end{proof}

 In this section, we present a more general structural result that identifies a class of observation games in which a Nash equilibrium is guaranteed to exist.
-Our results show that the existence of equilibrium crucially depends on the combination of positive/negative epistemic assertions made by players in their goal formulas (and goals with positive formulas can be viewed as a simple case).
+Our results show that the existence of equilibrium crucially depends on the combination of positive/negative epistemic assertions made by players in their goal formulas.
+Observation games where the goal formulas are restricted to the positive fragment of $L^K$ can be viewed as a particular simple case in this setting.